kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 \end{align}
 ```

 It is assumed that the disturbance that transports momentum consists of a spectrum of waves with a continuous distribution of phase speed.
 For a limited range of phase speed $c\pm dc$, we can find a limited range of critical level ($U\pm dU$) which absorbs the momentum.
-Such momentum absorption only applies to a finite range of wave and keep the rest unaffected by the mean flow.
+Such momentum absorption only applies to a finite range of wave and keep the rest unaffected by the mean flow. (i.e., the second equation of {eq}`QBO_mechanical_energy_zonal_mean4`)

 ```{bibliography}